Athoillah21/DBaaS-Project/README.md

 ## Features

 * User-friendly web interface for database operations
-* Support for creating and deleting databases
+* Support for creating instance, database and user
 * Execution of SQL queries through the web interface
 * Deployed on Amazon EC2 for scalability and reliability